webdacjs/get-clean-string/README.md

 # get-clean-string

-Module to clean a string, removing special characters and replacing accents for ascii equivalents.
-It accepts custom separators and custom replacements (see documentation below)
+Simple and fase NPM module with the purpose of clean a character string, by removing its special characters and replacing any accents for the ascii equivalents.
+The module also accepts custom separators and custom replacements (see documentation below)

+It doesn't have any external dependency.

 ## Install